 St. James Cheese Co. was so popular as a lunch destination that they had to make a second location.
 You can stop in at the Uptown location (5004 Prytania St.) or the Warehouse District location (641 Tchoupitoulas St.) for a filling lunch that will probably consist of meats, cheeses, and fresh bread.

 The Imports Combo Sandwich includes Prosciutto Di Parma, sopressata, capocolla, mozzarella, roasted red peppers, romaine lettuce, and balsamic vinegar on Italian bread.
-The Turkey Milano has oven-roasted turkey breast with roasted red peppers, arugula, tomato, and fig cream cheese on whole grain bread.
+The Broadway Sandwich with Breaded chicken cutlet, prosciutto di parma, melted fresh mozzarella, roasted red peppers, romaine lettuce, balsamic, extra virgin olive oil is just about the best lunch you can get on Carrollton.

 Tastiest Delis in the Greater New Orleans Area